Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

 # Set to true to require all deployed apps to be cryptographically signed
 # Defaults to false if not set (allow unsigned apps)
 disallowUnsignedApps: false

+# Set this to true if this node cannot become the leader of the cluster
+# This should only be used with Statiko nodes that are configured as part of a larger cluster
+# It has no effect when `store` is `file`
+# Defaults to false if not set (node can become a leader)
+# Can also be passed with environmental variable DISALLOW_LEADERSHIP
+disallowLeadership: false

 # Configuration for sending notifications to admins
 notifications: